Yilinnnh/d2mr-assessment-y2hao/06_r-programming/01_hello-world/assessment.md

         -   [ ] Objective attempt
         -   [*] Unique objective attempt
-        -   [ ] Objective met
+        -   [X] Objective met
-        -   Grader comments:
+        -   Grader comments: Arithmetic operators are not explicitly used though.
+Make sure you understand what operators are counted as arithmetic.

 7. Parse and define functions and arguments